-Applicant has delinquent debts that remain unpaid or unresolved.
+Applicant had three delinquent debts.
+One he legitimately disputed, one he paid, and one remains unpaid or unresolved.
 I find all the above disqualifying conditions are raised.

 The guideline also includes conditions that could mitigate security concerns arising from financial difficulties.
 I have considered all of the mitigating conditions under AG ¶ 20 and the following potentially apply: